 Our historical performance has demonstrated that we are a strategic and valuable partner to retailers.
-We have innovated and grown into adjacent food categories while reaching a broad set of consumers through a variety of retail partners, including Albertsons, Kroger, Publix, Target and Walmart.
-As of December 2021, we are the number one or two egg brand by retail dollar sales for branded eggs with key customers such as Albertsons, Kroger, Sprouts Farmers Market, or Sprouts, Target and Whole Foods.
+We have reached a broad set of consumers through a variety of retail partners, including Albertsons, Kroger, Publix, Target and Walmart.
+As of December 2022, we are the number one or two egg brand by retail dollar sales for branded eggs with key customers such as Albertsons, Kroger, Sprouts Farmers Market, or Sprouts, Target and Whole Foods.
 We believe the success of our brand demonstrates that consumers are demanding premium products that meet a higher ethical standard.
-We have expanded into the mainstream channel while continuing to command premium prices for our products, which sell for as much as three times the price of commodity eggs.
-We believe that our products are more attractive to retail customers because they help generate growth, deliver strong gross profits and drive strong velocities, as represented by the natural channel velocities depicted below.
+We have expanded into the mainstream channel while continuing to command premium prices for our products.
+We believe that our products are more attractive to retail customers because they help generate growth, deliver strong gross profits and drive strong velocities.